 GeneCards Summary for RGS10 Gene

-RGS10 (Regulator Of G-Protein Signaling 10) is a Protein Coding gene.
-Diseases associated with RGS10 include Osteopetrosis, Autosomal Recessive 2 and Fanconi Anemia, Complementation Group F. Among its related pathways are Myometrial Relaxation and Contraction Pathways and G-protein signaling G-Protein alpha-i signaling cascades.
-GO annotations related to this gene include GTPase activator activity.
+RGS10 (Regulator Of G Protein Signaling 10) is a Protein Coding gene.
+Diseases associated with RGS10 include Osteopetrosis, Autosomal Recessive 2 and Fanconi Anemia, Complementation Group F. Among its related pathways are G-AlphaQ Signaling and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include GTPase activator activity.
 An important paralog of this gene is RGS12.

 UniProtKB/Swiss-Prot Summary for RGS10 Gene